-EDGAR A. GUEST-the famous American poet whom you can hear over NBC-Blue this afternoon at 4:45, E.S.T., if you hear over NBC-Blue this afternoon at 4:45, E.S.T., IT you live in or near any of these cities: Pittsburgh, Albany, Baltimore, Boston, Springfield, Mass., Fargo, N. D., Providence, Buffalo, Chicago, Philadelphia, Lancaster, Cleveland, Bridgeport or New Britain, Conn., Poughkeepsie, Washington, Plattsburgh, N. Y., York, Pa., Syracuse, Minneapolis or Detroit.
+Say Hello To-EDGAR A. GUEST-the famous American poet whom you can hear over NBC-Blue this afternoon at 4:45, E.S.T., if you live in or near any of these cities: Pittsburgh, Albany, Balti-more, Boston, Springfield, Mass., Farga, N. D., Providence, Buffala, Chicago, Philadelphia, Lancaster, Cleveland, Bridge-port or New Britain, Conn., Poughkeepsie, Washington, Plattsburgh, N. Y., York, Pa., Syracuse, Minneapolis or De-troit.
 It's nice to hear the familiar, homely Guest philosophy again-too bad the network isn't bigger so more people could enjoy him.
 He's almost sixty years old, lives in Detroit and commutes to Chicago for his program.
+WORLD'S MOST POPULAR NAIL POLISH NOW IN